-4.2.3.8 Carry/Borrow (C)
+Carry/Borrow (C)

-The carry/borrow flag indicates that the borrowing or carrying out of Arithmetic Logic Unit (ALU) occurred during the last arithmetic operation.
+The carry/borrow flag indicates that the borrowing or carrying out of arithmetic logic unit (ALU) occurred during the last arithmetic operation.
 During shift and rotate operations, this bit is used as a fifth bit.
-Boolean operations have no affect on the C-flag.
+Boolean operations have no effect on the C-flag.

-4.2.3.9 Branch (B)
+Branch (B)

 The branch flag controls the conditional program branching.
-Should the branch flag have been set by a previous instruction, a conditional branch will cause a jump.
+Should the branch flag has been set by a previous instruction, a conditional branch will cause a jump.
 This flag is affected by arithmetic, logic, shift, and rotate operations.

-4.2.3.10 Interrupt Enable (I)
+Interrupt Enable (I)

 The interrupt enable flag globally enables or disables the triggering of all interrupt routines with the exception of the non-maskable reset.
-After a reset or on executing the DI instruction, the interrupt enable flag is reset, thus disabling all interrupts.
-The core will not accept any further interrupt requests until the interrupt enable flag has been set again by either executing an EI, RTI or SLEEP instruction.
+After a reset or while executing the DI instruction, the interrupt enable flag is reset, thus disabling all interrupts.
+The core will not accept any further interrupt requests until the interrupt enable flag has been set again by either executing an EI or SLEEP instruction.